BerndWessels/web-site/readme.md

 This will create the dist folder within the web-site folder.
 You can then take it and copy it to your CDN.

-Obvioulsy you still have to distribute and run the Authentication and API Servers.
+Obvioulsy you still have to distribute and run the Authentication and API Servers as well as Redis and your own dependencies.

 ### Yeoman Angular Fullstack